embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 const abi = [{"type":"function", "name":"foo", "inputs": [{"name":"a","type":"uint256"}], "outputs": [{"name":"b","type":"address"}] },{ "type":"event", "name":"Event", "inputs": [{"name":"a","type":"uint256","indexed":true},{"name":"b","type":"bytes32","indexed":false}], }]
 ```

-The `json interface` is a JSON object describing the *Application Binary Interface (ABI)* for our Ethereum smart contract.
-Using this JSON interface; `web3.js` is able to create a JavaScript object representing our smart contract and its methods & events, using the `web3.eth.Contract` functionality.
+The `json interface` is a JSON object describing the *Application Binary Interface (ABI)* for our Smart Contract.
+Using this JSON interface; `web3.js` is able to create a JavaScript object representing our Smart Contract and its methods & events, using the `web3.eth.Contract` functionality.

 *Note, the above JSON interface / ABI is taken directly from the [Web3 docs](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-contract.html#id5).*